skfairchild/MathData-Winter22-23/README.md

 - Contact: samantha.fairchild(at)mis.mpg.de
 - Office hours: Tuesdays and Wednesdays after class, and by email.

-Grading scheme (subject to change pending class composition):
+Grading scheme:
-- Homework: assigned every other week, hand in 1 problem for grading.
+- 10% Homework: assigned every other week, hand in 1 problem for grading.
-- Project: Due 18.01 in class: Pick a data science topic and learn about the math behind it.
+- 40% Project: Due 18.01 in class: Pick a data science topic and learn about the math behind it.
 Must include 1 proof and 1 example (~2 pages)
-- Exam: written theory exam covering entire course, mainly computations and examples.
+- 50% Exam: written theory exam covering entire course, mainly computations and examples.

 ---
 ## Course Schedule